 Here’s how to simplify the marketing success measure even more.
 Find the “rule of thumb” that works for marketing in your company.

 For more ideas on how to measure content marketing success, subscribe to our blog.

 For example, I worked with a chief financial officer (CFO) to come up with this marketing rule of thumb.
 For each additional $1 in marketing expense, the Marketing Department needed to produce $3 in additional revenue.
 That’s what it took for the company to achieve profitable incremental growth.

 This simple rule of thumb guided the company to make profitable investments in marketing.
 Everyone in the Marketing Department understood exactly what we needed to do.

 What marketers really need is a success measure everyone can understand.
 That’s why ROI or ROMI may not be the best measure for content marketing.

-Marketing is successful whenever it helps the company reach its objectives and goals – only one of which is financial return.
-Many other valid business objectives such as brand awareness, customer retention, quality of user experience, and customer satisfaction may not appear in an ROMI calculation.
+Marketing is successful whenever it helps the company reach its objectives and goals – only one of which is a financial return.
+Many other valid business objectives such as brand awareness, customer retention, quality of user experience, and customer satisfaction may not appear in a ROMI calculation.

 The right things to measure in marketing must connect directly to the CEO’s and company’s objectives.
 That’s the key to finding marketing metrics executives will heed and respect.